 - November 4 – The Slovak press picked up the story.
 The article alleges that Szauder’s behavior was very much the same during his time at the head of Slovakia’s team from 2013 to 2018.
 It includes many elite athletes quitting en masse as well as reports of inappropriate behavior and of perpetuating a culture of fear.
 It also claims that the Slovak federation knew of these accusations and swept the issue under the rug.

 - November 5 – Another article was published in the Slovak press on the ordeals of Viktoria Reichova and Natalia Pivarciova under Szauder’s tenure as a head coach.

 - November 11 – Anton Siekel, president of the Slovak Olympic Committee discussed his involvement and support during the Reichova’s CAS trial.
 He argues that “Mr. Szauder’s behavior was and is inadmissible.
 Those who bully athletes should not be involved in sport.
 Violence or harassment simply has no place in it and must end.”
-He mentions bringing the issue up to the Slovak federation but was dismissed.

 In the Archives

 - Szauder seemingly faced accusations of harassment in 2010 during his tenure as Hungary’s head coach.
 The federation however did not follow suit.

 - The Viktoria Reichova case started in 2017 as Szauder served as head coach in Slovakia.
 Reichova had been suspended from the national team.
 She took her case went all the way up to the Court of Arbitration for Sport when unable to solve internally with the federation.
 It ruled in her favor, stating that there were several procedural irregularities during the course of the disciplinary actions taken against her.